ianmilligan1/ianmilligan.ca/content/post/blast-from-the-past-sshrc/index.md

 projects: []
 ---

 The most popular thing I probably ever wrote on my [old website](http://ianmilli.wordpress.org) was my SSHRC Postdoctoral Fellowship statement of interest.
-Heck, I was at Convocation this summer and a colleague mentioned that his child was using it in his own application.
+Heck, I was at convocation this summer and a colleague mentioned that their child was using it in their own application.

 I suppose not too many of us share these things publicly.
 Anyways, I wanted to make sure it was still accessible, so it now has a new [home on this new website as well](/project-proposal-sshrc).